King Richard (film): Venus and Serena Williams about the film

 Both Venus and Serena are listed as executive producers on the film, a title they approved only after viewing the finished product.
 Serena said: "I think it was a great opportunity to see how amazing African-American fathers are.
 A lot of black men aren't seen in that light.
 And a lot of people think that my dad was a different character.
 He wanted us to have fun first over anything.
 That's the thing that I loved most."
 According to Serena and Venus, the film is as true to reality "as possible."

+Arantxa Sánchez' reaction

+While praising Will Smith's performance, Arantxa Sánchez expressed dissatisfaction at her portrayal as an antagonist in the film, stating that the real events had been different and that she had not taken the toilet break shown.